 Consultation Contact Register

-The Consultation Contact Register is a consultation group that people can choose to participate in.
-The purpose of the Register is to provide a pathway for us to connect with people who are interested in having a say, getting involved in consultations and in contributing their feedback.
+VisAbility maintains a Consultation Contact Register of clients who are interested in having a say, getting involved in consultations and in contributing their feedback.
 Find out more about the Consultation Contact Register, or sign up using the Consultation Contact Register Form.

 My Care My Choice

 If you have a complaint

 As someone who interacts with our organisation (an external stakeholder), there might be an occasion when you want to express a complaint about us without fear of any unfavourable consequences.
 We understand this and have developed a process to make it possible because we welcome any opportunity to improve our services.

 You can let us know how you are feeling via: